danielhrisca/asammdf/documentation/intro.rst

 * scipy : for Matlab v4 and v5 .mat export
 * hdf5storage : for Matlab v7.3 .mat export
 * fastparquet : for parquet export
-* natsort

 other optional dependencies

-* chardet : to detect non-standard unicode encodings
+* cChardet : to detect non-standard unicode encodings
 * PyQt5 : for GUI tool
-* pyqtgraph : for GUI tool and Signal plotting
+* pyqtgraph : for GUI tool and Signal plotting (preferably the latest develop branch code)
 * matplotlib : as fallback for Signal plotting